Check Off Your Bucket List

 Fairbanks to Vancouver - 18 Days

 Alaska has always been a home for adventure.
 Pioneers and optimistic prospectors might have settled the scenic Tanana River Valley near Fairbanks, but recent archeological evidence suggests that humans roamed this basin for more than 11,000 years eventually inhabiting the rest of North America.
-As you search for caribou, Dall sheep, roaming wolf packs and elusive grizzly bears in Denali National Park, consider the humble but adventurous group of miners and missionaries who made the first successful summit attempt of Mount McKinley in 1913.
+As you search for caribou, Dall sheep, roaming wolf packs and elusive grizzly bears in Denali National Park, consider the humble but adventurous group of miners and missionaries who made the first successful summit attempt of Denali in 1913.
 In Seward you’ll board Star Legend and set sail for the calving glaciers and frozen floes in the Kenai, Misty Fjords, and the Tracy and Endicott Arms.
-Observe firsthand the importance of fishing and canneries in tiny coastal communities like Haines, Wrangell, Ketchikan and Metlakatia.
+Observe firsthand the importance of fishing and canneries in tiny coastal communities like Haines, Wrangell, Ketchikan and Metlakatla.
 Snack on poutine in Prince Rupert—fries topped with a mixture of cheese curds and brown gravy—paired perfectly with a pint-glass of Canadian Caesar cocktail.
 Cruise among the evergreen forests and rocky coastlines of British Columbia’s Inside Passage until you slip beneath the towering Lions Gate Bridge and into the shining city streets of Vancouver.
 There’s still time for whale watching or even a waterfront kayak tour, but one of the best ways to see the city requires a gondola ride to Grouse Mountain’s ski slopes.
 When you’re ready to share memories, sit back and sample the exceptional international cuisine available from high-profile chefs who have established restaurants throughout Gastown and Downtown.